rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-27-keyword-generics.md

----
-layout: post
++++
+layout = "post"
-title: "Announcing the Keyword Generics Initiative"
+title = "Announcing the Keyword Generics Initiative" author = "Yoshua Wuyts" team = "The Keyword Generics Initiative <https://github.com/rust-lang/keyword-generics-initiative>"
-author: Yoshua Wuyts
-team: The Keyword Generics Initiative <https://github.com/rust-lang/keyword-generics-initiative>
----
++++

 We ([Oli], [Niko], and [Yosh]) are excited to announce the start of the [Keyword Generics Initiative][kwi], a new initiative [^initiative] under the purview of